 Thinking about applying?

-- Check out our planning resources section for some advice, tips, and best practices for hosting an NEA Big Read.
+- Check out our Application Advice page for some advice, tips, and best practices for creating an application.

 - Check out our Pinterest account to get an idea of what previous grantees have done for their promotion and programming.